WagoL/phpipam-sync-dhcp/README.md

  - PHPIPAM 1.4.7
  - PSPHPIPAM 1.3.8
  - Windows Server 2022 core with DHCP role installed
- - Powershell 5.1 and Powershell core see notes in the file itself about certain cmdlets.
+ - Powershell 5.1 and Powershell core, see notes in the script itself about certain cmdlets.

 Make sure all the DHCP scopes **already exists** in PHPIPAM.